ElenaS13/SpringHibernateNotes/README.md

   * Connect Tomcat to Eclipse: click on the tab Servers in Eclipse, click on the link, window opens and in Apache folder, find Tomcat
 3. Eclipse IDE
 4. Downloading Spring JAR files
   * Create Eclipse Project
   * Change perspective in Eclipse from Java EE: Windows -> Perspective -> Open Perspective -> Java
   * File -> New -> Java Project - name: spring-demo-one
-* Download Spring JAR files
+  * Download from www.love2code.com/downloadspring (this is spring repository of different versions of S)- > download the latest
+  * In the folder that was just downloaded, find libs folder, select all JAR files and copy them
+  * Inside the project in Eclipse create a new folder named lib

 * Download Commons Logging JAR file
 * Add JAR files to Eclipse Project ...
 Buld Path